At Ohio Valley University, we seek

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher.
 Primary academic abilities assessed include the students' ability to read and understand the texts assigned as evidenced by homework and pop quiz grades, and the mastery of the material learned as evidenced by the major exams.

-Ten points will be given for attendance.
+Ten points will be given for class participation.
+One-third point will be deducted for each class in which the student fails to bring his or her Bible to class.
+Failure to actively work with one's group will result in the same lost.
 One point will be deducted for each class hour missed (counting each class as 1 hour), including those missed for illness.
 The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace hours will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace hours will be applied first to excused absences.

 Class handouts and homework are found on the Internet at: <http://bterry.com/actstorev/>.
-Homework may be printed out, done early, and turned in if the student knows of an absence that is coming up.
+Homework may be printed out, done early, and turned in up to a week before the due date if the student knows of an absence that is coming up.
 Late homework is not accepted.

 Additional readings/quizzes/essays/maps may be assigned.